European shares up for first time in three days after Brexit battering

 The pan-European STOXX 600 index, which had slumped

-11 percent in the last two sessions, ended up 2.6 percent, while
+11 percent in the last two sessions, rose 2.4 percent while the

 Shares in oil majors also advanced to add a further